Hayden-Hansen/WhatsApp-Clone/README.md

 # WhatsApp-Clone

-This WhatsApp Clone is an excellent front end project to make, and it utilizes MongoDB to store messages and Pusher to display messages in real time!
+This WhatsApp Clone is an excellent front end project to make, and it utilizes the MERN stack, and Pusher to display messages in real time!

 I began making this app as I saw the tutorial on Youtube!
 Here is the link to that video: https://www.youtube.com/watch?v=gzdQDxzW2Tw&t=10936s